 8:20am-8:30am: Line up at the entrance to the area you will start your day at.
 We started at Fantasyland.
 Look at the map and go to the entrance of the land you would like to start at.

 9:00am: Park Opens!!
-This is the order we did all the rides including our Fastpass and meals.
+This is the order we did all the rides including meals.
 By arriving early we were able to get 7 attraction done before lunch.
 This was on a moderate crowd level day.

 - Peter Pan’s Flight